Slow English

 AI Generation

-Top candidate → Claude generates bilingual lesson with web search at 3 levels
+Top candidate → Claude generates bilingual B2-C1 lesson with web search

 Published

-Article saved to DB and published to frontend at 08:00 Taipei time
+Article saved to DB and published every Monday at 08:00 Taipei time

 Challenges & Solutions